 - 24 has its signature ticking clock both immediately before, and right after any commercial break.

-- Disgaea 3 had more stages per 'episode' than its predecessors.
-In keeping with the spirit of the series, this was Lampshaded by running eye catches about halfway through the plot of each episode, using the battle close-ups of the cast.
-Instead of running fake commercials, they led into a brief skit featuring 'Today's 10 Gents', aka the Diez Gentlemen.
+- Disgaea 3: Absence of Justice has more stages per "episode" than its predecessors.
+In keeping with the spirit of the series, this was Lampshaded by running eyecatches about halfway through the plot of each episode, using the battle close-ups of the cast.
+Instead of running fake commercials, they led into a brief skit featuring "Today's 10 Gents", a.k.a. the Diez Gentlemen.